 Besides just because it is fun and exciting to grow your own houseplants from a single stem or leaf, there are more reasons to propagate your plants.

 - Over time plants can grow too large and need to be pruned.
-Don’t toss those pruned pieces, propagate them and make new plants.
+Propagate those pruned pieces, and make new plants.

 - A plant that is a lost cause, might still be saved through propagation.